MORE BUYING GUIDES

-Despite this, it features a suitably sized grip that provides you with a firm hold and makes it feel comfortable in your hand while you are shooting with one hand.
+Despite this, it features a suitably sized grip that gives you a firm hold and makes it feel comfortable in your hand while shooting with one hand.

-On the top of the camera, close to where the shutter release button is located, a zoom switch allows the user to increase or decrease the focal length.
-When dealing with a large zoom, it’s vital to have a quite fluid motion because of its smoothness.
+A zoom switch on the camera’s top, close to the shutter release button’s location, allows the user to increase or decrease the focal length.
+When dealing with a large zoom, it’s vital to have a pretty fluid motion because of its smoothness.
 If you wish to maintain the optical zoom, you should take advantage of the brief gap that occurs just before the zoom enters the ZoomPlus mode.

 Canon PowerShot SX400 IS Viewfinder

-The colors are vibrant and full-bodied right out of the camera, exhibiting the type of warm saturation that has become typical of photographs taken with Canon cameras.
+The colors are vibrant and full-bodied right out of the camera, exhibiting the warm saturation typical of photographs taken with Canon cameras.
 You may also change the colors directly in the camera by selecting to shoot with MyColors; this is helpful if you want to increase the contrast (Vivid) or capture a landscape.
 Other color adjustments include:

-There are many different things to try out in this section, such as Positive Film, Black and White, and Neutral, so it’s a good idea to look at all of them to see if any of them catch your eye.
+There are many different things to try out in this section, such as Positive Film, Black and White, and Neutral, so it’s a good idea to look at them to see if they catch your eye.
 It is essential to remember that because the camera does not capture images in raw format, you will not have the option to recover a “clean” version of the image if required.

 Canon PowerShot SX400 IS Image Quality

 Autofocusing rates are relatively swift, mainly when there is sufficient light.
 Although you may anticipate that the pace will decrease slightly when shooting in low light circumstances, the focusing light helps to speed up the process.
-When you want to get very close to a subject for frame-filling shots, you can activate macro focusing, which will help you get very close indeed; in fact, the lens will be so tight that it will almost touch the subject.
-You can activate macro focusing when you want to get close to a subject for frame-filling shots.
+When you want to get very close to a subject for frame-filling shots, you can activate macro focusing, which will help you get very close; in fact, the lens will be so tight that it will almost touch the subject.
+You can activate the macro, focusing on bringing close to a subject for frame-filling shots.

 As one would expect, zoom’s effectiveness is of utmost significance for a camera of this type.
-The SX400 has a good 30x optical zoom, and once again, if you view photographs at A4 or smaller, you are left with a good sense of detail.
+The SX400 has an excellent 30x optical zoom, and once again, if you view photographs at A4 or smaller, you are left with a good sense of detail.
 On the other hand, if you zoom in to one hundred percent, you will notice that the image has been smoothed.
-It is possible to utilize digital zoom, but you should be aware that doing so may decrease image quality; however, having access to this feature is helpful if you need to go a little bit closer.
+It is possible to utilize digital zoom, but you should be aware that doing so may decrease image quality; however, access to this feature is helpful if you need to go a little closer.

 The camera comes with a selection of digital filters.
 Still, sadly they are starting to appear a bit old-fashioned in contrast to some of the other cameras available on the market.
-Canon hasn’t updated its lineup in quite some time, so the digital filters are starting to look a little ancient.
+For example, Canon hasn’t updated its lineup in a while, so the digital filters are starting to look ancient.
 Toy Camera is my personal favorite, but it’s still important to try out the other apps that are out there.